tasosnent/BeyondMeSH/README.md

 > python3.6 Pipeline.py

-The results will be stored in this folder (where baseFolder is the absolute path provided in the configuration above):
+The results will be stored in this folder:

 > baseFolder\FinalSplit\AD

+Where baseFolder is the absolute path provided in the configuration above.

 * Execution of model development and evaluation step should result in the creation of corresponding CSV files with performance metrics for the models developed.
 The CSV files will be named **ScoresPerDataset_D.csv** and **socresPerDatasetPerLabel_D.csv**, where D can take values 'MA1' or 'MA2' depending on the dataset configured as testset (e.g. ScoresPerDataset_MA1.csv and socresPerDatasetPerLabel_MA1.csv).
 * Execution of data processing steps should result in the creation of corresponding intermediate files.
 (Like the pre-processed ones provided [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn)